Pen15: Season 1

-On the review aggregation website Rotten Tomatoes, the series holds a "Certified Fresh" 94% approval rating with an average rating of 8.04 out of 10 based on 47 reviews.
+On the review aggregation website Rotten Tomatoes, the series holds a 94% approval rating with an average rating of 8.04 out of 10 based on 47 reviews.
 The website's critical consensus reads, "Viewers willing to suspend their disbelief will find much to enjoy in Pen15, wherein Maya Erskine and Anna Konkle reprise their adolescent selves – stirring up plenty of yucks and pathos amidst the farce."
-Metacritic, which uses a weighted average, assigned the series a score of 82 out of 100 based on 17 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the series a score of 82 out of 100 based on 17 critics.